University of East Anglia

 Overview

 How do everyday items like cars, mobile phones, games consoles and washing machines work?
 How can we use computer science to control equipment and machinery in the food and oil industries?
-On this course you will master computer science and discover how to apply it to hardware – such as embedded devices, networks and electronics.
+On this BEng in Computer Systems Engineering, you’ll master computer science and discover how to apply it to hardware – such as embedded devices, networks and electronics.
 You will spend your third year in the workplace, putting your skills into practice and gaining experience, contacts and industry knowledge.

-If you have an interest in computing, whether it’s through building your own hardware or writing your own code, this course is for you.
-You should also be passionate about the contribution computing can and does make to humanity, in everything from arts, culture and entertainment, to business, health, communications, and society as a whole.
-And you should already follow the exciting developments of the field in the press and on blogs, and be excited about contributing your own ideas and creativity to this always-evolving sector.
+If you have an interest in computing, whether it’s through building your own hardware or writing your own code, this course is designed for you.
+You will be passionate about the contribution computing can and does make to humanity, in everything from arts, culture and entertainment, to business, health, communications, and society as a whole.
+And you will follow the exciting developments of the field in the press and on blogs and be excited about contributing your own ideas and creativity to this always-evolving sector.

 About This Course